| Every Masonic researcher must have

 presumably because of danger to locals and tourists, and Bro Prof T Hayter Lewis

 (7th Master of QC) was unable to view these marks when he visited Jerusalem.
+The painted marks were on the second and

 fifth courses of stones, and consisted mostly of curved characters resembling